bauhouse/author_login/README.markdown

 ## Synopsis

-This extension repackages the Login Info event as an extension
+This extension repackages the Login Info event as an extension.

+Please note that this extension is no longer necessary as of Symphony 2.3.
+According to Brendan Abbott ([@brendo](http://www.getsymphony.com/get-involved/member/brendo/)) in his comment in the thread [Exception after upgrading: 'Could not find Event'](http://www.getsymphony.com/discuss/thread/89228/#position-5):

+> Login event from the 2.2.5 /workspace was replaced with Logged In Author event.

+You'll find in the README for the [Symphony Default Workspace](https://github.com/symphonycms/workspace) the following information:

+> If you are updating your default workspace to 2.3, please note that you will need to remove the `Login` event from your pages and instead attach the the Logged In Author datasource.

+So, as of Symphony 2.3, this extension has been deprecated in favour of using the [Logged in Author data source](https://github.com/symphonycms/workspace/blob/master/data-sources/data.logged_in_author.php).

 ## Installation